 3.4.
-Procurement of goods, services and facilities Where we want to be:
+Procurement of goods, services and facilities

 TekSavvy's goal is to ensure its employees involved in procurement consider accessibility from the start of a procurement process, such that all new goods, services and facilities TekSavvy procured will be accessible by default.
 TekSavvy is committed to incorporating accessibility awareness into its procurement practices so that they are accessible to all vendors.